sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Execute stuff at \shipout time
+Short desc    : Execute stuff at \shipout time
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package is a modern reimplementation of package everyshi,
+Descript     : This package is a modern reimplementation of package everyshi,
              : providing various commands to be executed before a \shipout
              : command.
 It makes use of e-TeX's facilities if they are
              : available.
 The package may be used either with LaTeX or with